Best months to see northern lights!

 Best month to see northern lights – March!
 Aurora hunting in Rovaniemi Lapland Finland.

 Then, there are aurora storms.
-They come as a result of high Solar activity, such as “explosions” on the Sun (CME’s) or streams of solar wind from coronal holes.
-The Equinox Effect helps to augment such activity.
-During an aurora storm, the sky can explode multiple times, and auroras generally last longer several hours, or sometimes, all night!
+They come as a result of high Solar activity, such as Coronal Mass Ejections or “explosions on the Sun”, or streams of solar wind from Coronal holes.
+During an aurora storm, the sky can explode multiple times, and auroras can last for several hours, or sometimes, all night!
+The exact timing of aurora storms is hard to predict, but it’s statistically more likely to see one in March than in December.

-The end of the season
+The end of the season is in

 April